 In ancient times, its interior was a sort of open-air museum, because it housed a large number of artworks, such as the turma Alexandri, a bronze work depicting Alexander the Great and his knights, created by Lysippos.

 In the Late Antique and Medieval Age, the porticoed spaces of the monument were used for the sale of fish, characterizing this area as "Forum piscium" or "Pescheria Vecchia", the main city fish market that remained active until the end of the 800.
 The stone to be found to the right of the Portico’s great arch is all that has survived.
-The Latin inscription on the arch speaks of the tradition whereby the Conservatori or Magistrates of Capitol Hill should be given every fish, from the head down to the first fin, whose length was longer than this stone.
+The Latin inscription on the arch speaks of the tradition whereby the Conservatori or Magistrates of the Capitoline Hill should be given every fish, from the head down to the first fin, whose length was longer than this stone.

 To find out about all accessibility services, visit the Rome accessible section.